by Tim Wing and Rob Morgenstern, with Pieter Thomassen

 - Punching spikes: Hydrolic ram fitted with a hardened tungsten spike, used for breaching and demolition.
 Can also be very effective in hand to hand combat.

-- Plasma torches/cutters: High energy torches used for excavating crashed ships, welding, etc…
+- Plasma torches/cutters: High energy torches used for excavating crashed ships, welding with a flux core welding machine, etc…

 - Arc welders: Conventional welding equipment like a Tig Welder.